 - i.
 Distribute the agenda no fewer than three days prior to each meeting of the Senate and the cabinet. - ii.
 Maintain records, attendance, and minutes for each meeting of the Senate and the cabinet. - iii.
 Distribute minutes of Senate and cabinet meeting minutes to senators and post these minutes to the Senate website and other Senate-related software platforms. - iv.
 Maintain the Senate website and other Senate-related software platforms. - v.
 Obtain a current list of faculty members eligible for membership in the Senate and organize the election of faculty members to the Senate as prescribed in Article II of the bylaws. - vi.
 Identify the college faculty associations that are required to hold a Faculty Senate election, notify all college faculty associations of their electoral obligations and collect election results from college faculty associations as prescribed in these bylaws. - vii.
 Maintain a current list of senators and their membership as Senate representatives to all entities, including councils, commissions, committees, and work groups. - viii.
 Recommend new membership for the Senate's internal standing committees and work groups to the president and the cabinet. - ix.
 Maintain a list of all nominees for election or appointment to the councils, commissions, and committees on which senators, or faculty members nominated by the Senate, serve.
-See Section 2 below. - d.
-Immediate Past President - i.
+See Section 2 below.

+d.
+Immediate Past President

+- i.
 Form and chair a committee of cabinet members who have chosen not to be considered for an officer position; organize this committee's efforts to seek nominations for Senate officers and perform an open call for nominations by the Senate; prepare a slate of nominees for consideration by the cabinet; present this slate of nominees to the cabinet for review and approval; and on behalf of the cabinet, present the slate of nominees to the Senate for its consideration and vote, in accordance with Article V, Section 6 of the constitution.
 For the timing of this process, see Article II, Section 4 of the bylaws. - ii.
 Oversee the cabinet's efforts to seek nominations or recommendations of Senate representatives to all bodies specified in Section 2 of this article (see below). - iii.
-If the office of immediate past president is vacant, the cabinet will elect a cabinet member to fulfill the duties outlined in subsections i and ii above. - e.
-Parliamentarian - i.
-Advise the Faculty Senate officers and cabinet on parliamentary procedure. - ii.
-Review proposed changes to the constitution and bylaws for internal consistency and compliance with the University Council constitution.
+If the office of immediate past president is vacant, the cabinet will elect a cabinet member to fulfill the duties outlined in subsections i and ii above.